 So people enter leadership and management at all stages.
 Often their success as a leader or not, will be determined by their people skills, and if these skills haven’t had a chance to develop then the most successful entrepreneur or professional may well find the going very tough indeed.

 One of the most impactful people skills is emotional intelligence.
 Wikipedia describes emotional intelligence as” the ability to identify, assess, and control the emotions of oneself, of others, and of groups”.

-If you’ve ever been in an office where you have seen people have tantrums of a two year old, or the rumour mill is the most reliable communication channels, or there is a prevalent blame culture, then you know that the skills of the emotionally intelligent is somehow lacking.
+If you’ve ever been in an office where you have seen people have tantrums of a two-year-old, or the rumour mill is the most reliable communication channels, or there is a prevalent blame culture, then you know that the skills of the emotionally intelligent are somehow lacking.

 Depending on our psychological profile, and we are all thankfully different; then you may have brilliant emotional intelligence, or conversely you may need to develop this skill more.
 The great thing about emotional intelligence is that if you are struggling, you can learn!